samueltl21/restaurantreview/README.md

 2. Change to the directory:
 cd restaurantreview

-3. Create a virtual environment python3 -m venv application-env
+3. Create a virtual environment: python3 -m venv application-env

 4. Activate